Kuhame/ScalaProject/README.md

 The project is divided into two sub-projects:

 1. **Graph Data Structure**: The project includes a graph data structure library with various operations for creating, editing, and saving directed graphs, undirected graphs and weighted directed graphs.
-It also includes graph operations such as DFS, BFS, Topological Sort, Cycle Detection, Floyd Algorithm and Dijkstra Algorithm.
+It also includes graph operations such as DFS, BFS, Topological Sort, Cycle Detection and Dijkstra Algorithm.

 2. **ZIO Application Integration**: The graph data structure library is integrated into a ZIO application that provides a terminal-based interface for users to interact with the graph data structure.
 **Currently, the app only support directed graphs**, but it can be easily extended to support other types of graphs.